pornmanut/cs-fantasy-map-helper/README.md

 # Create a new location
 add_location Forest wood,berries

-# Move to a location
+# Move to a location (interactive if no location specified)
+goto
+# Or directly:
 goto Forest

 # See current location info
 look

-# Find nearest resource
+# Find nearest resource (interactive if no resource specified)
+nearest
+# Or directly:
 nearest wood

+# Find resource locations (interactive if no resource specified)
+find
+# Or directly:
+find wood

+# Find path to location (interactive if no location specified)
+path
+# Or directly:
+path Mountain

 # Save your map
 save my_map.json
 ```

+Interactive Features:
+- Commands that require locations or resources can be used without arguments
+- When no argument is provided, you'll get:
+  - Numbered list of available options
+  - Can enter either number or name
+  - Fuzzy matching for misspelled names
+  - "Did you mean?" suggestions
+  - Easy cancellation with Enter or Ctrl+C

 ## Command Reference